Help - Maintaining your approvals - Radiation Assurance

 • a change request when the REC favourable opinion is not in place

-• an amendment request when the REC favourable opinion is in place
+• a modification request when the REC favourable opinion is in place

-This page provides guidance on how you should prepare and submit your change/amendment to Radiation Assurance.
+This page provides guidance on how you should prepare and submit your change/ modification to Radiation Assurance.
 You should note that Radiation Assurance will only accept changes to Part B Section 3 where one of the following criteria are met:

 • Radiation Assurance has already processed the main study